-OPERATOR EECP ACTION ERCOT Suspends Ancillary Service Obligations that it deems to be contrary to reliability needs.
-ERCOT Notify each QSE and TO via hotline of declared EECP Step.
-QSEs and TOs Notify each represented Market Participant of declared EECP Step.
+OPERATOR EECP ACTION ERCOT Suspends Ancillary Service Obligations that it deems to 211001 be contrary to reliability needs.
+ERCOT Notify each QSE and TO via hotline of declared EECP ERCOT Step.
+QSEs and TOs Notify each represented Market Participant of declared QSES and TOS EECP Step.
 ERCOT, QSE & TDSP Continue to respect confidential market sensitive data.
-QSEs Update Resource Plans to limit or remove capacity when unexpected start-up delays occur or when ramp limitations are encountered.
-QSEs Report when online or available capacity is at risk due to adverse circumstances.
-QSEs and TDSPs and all other Entities Must not suspend efforts toward expeditious compliance with the applicable EECP Steps declared by the ERCOT nor initiate any reversals of required actions without
+Update Resource Plans to limit or remove capacity when QSEs unexpected start-up delays occur or when ramp limitations are encountered.
+OGE Report when online or available capacity is at risk due to QSEs adverse circumstances.
+Must not suspend efforts toward expeditious compliance QSEs and TDSPs and all with the applicable EECP Steps declared by the ERCOT other Entities nor initiate any reversals of required actions without ERCOT authorization.
+EDCOT Define procedures for determining the proper ERCOT redistribution of reserves during EECP operations.

-OPERATOR EECP ACTION

-ERCOT authorization.

-ERCOT Define procedures for determining the proper redistribution of reserves during EECP operations.